-- Construction Conditions & Responsibilities: The section of conditions and responsibilities is the one that sets responsibilities for the owner and the contractor, and the extents of who is responsible for providing documents and information.
-It contains specific terms for liens, penalties, withholding, arbitration rules and specific instructions on how to process claims and proceed with disputes.
+- Construction conditions and responsibilities: The section of conditions and responsibilities is the one that sets responsibilities for the owner and the contractor, and the extents of who is responsible for providing documents and information.
+It contains specific terms for liens, penalties, withholding, arbitration rules, and specific instructions on how to process claims and proceed with disputes.

 Why Is a Contract Agreement Important?

 A contract agreement is a really important document that will define your scope of work and that will bind the owner to your services, including the payment terms.
 It is really important that you understand the scope of work specified in the contract agreement, complete the work as scheduled, and invoice per instructed to do so, and finally it will be the tool used so you can get paid.

 - Contain a description of the product or service being offered.

 - Be understood and clear between both parties.

 - Include cancellation or termination policy.